On this page

 It is important your staff are aware of your business's payment terms, customer invoicing and debt recovery procedures.
 You should have a financial policies and procedures manual which every staff member goes through as part of their induction.

-Use our 'Finale policy and procedure manual template' includes the debt recovery process outlined above.
+Use our Financial policy and procedure manual template.
+It includes the debt recovery process outlined above.

 Often sales staff are rewarded for the amount of sales they make and so they may 'bend the rules' to book another sale.
 One way to avoid this is to reward your sales staff once the money has been collected not when the sale is made.